florczakraf/playlist-tools/README.md

 Project for Advanced Python course @ ii uwr

 Production server: https://yt.rflorczak.eu

+# Known issues
+* Reversing or randomizing long playlist takes long time (due to lack of background workers) which can lead to connection timeouts with reverse proxy or user reloading the page because of no quick response.
+* User token verification sometimes doesn't redirect to Google for reauthentication (results in error
+500) -- reloading page fixes problem.

 # Installation (for Debian based distros)
 ```bash
 sudo apt-get install python python-pip python-django
 pip install google-api-python-client
 pip install django-widget-tweaks
 ```

+Don't forget to change secrets and addresses in `playlist_tools/settings.py` as well as in `pltools/views.py`.

 ### Running in production (wsgi)
 First run:
 ```bash